Salma Masud Chowdhury: Career

 Chowdhury and Justice Mohammad Jahangir Hossain granted bail to Bangladesh Nationalist Party politician Ruhul Kabir Rizvi in a vandalism case.
 On 2 May 2013, Chowdhury and Justice Mohammad Jahangir Hossain granted bail to six politicians of the Bangladesh Nationalist Party: Abdullah Al Noman, Amanullah Aman, Gayeshwar Chandra Roy, Mirza Abbas, Syed Moazzem Hossain Alal, and Ruhul Kabir Rizvi.
 In September 2013, Chowdhury and Justice Zafar Ahmed asked the government to explain why it should not be directed to create a Formalin Control Act following a petition by advocate Eunus Ali Akond.

 In May 2017, Chowdhury and Justice AKM Zahirul Hoque asked the officer-in-charge of Ashulia police station to explain why he had handcuffed a student who was receiving treatment at Enam Medical Hospital after falling sick at a protest of students of Jahangirnagar University.
 In July 2017, Chowdhury and Justice AKM Zahirul Hoque summoned the in a suo moto verdict summoned the civil surgeon of Patuakhali District and two doctors from Barisal Medical College Hospital and Niramoy Clinic after surgical gauge was recovered from the abdomen of a patient.

 Chowdhury is a member of the executive council of the National Heart Foundation of Bangladesh.
 In August 2019, she along with Justice Quazi Reza-Ul Hoque and Justice AKM Zahirul Hoque has been barred from work over corruption allegations.
 Chowdhury and Zahirul Haque were suspended for issuing a verdict in favor of MR Trading.
 The Bangladesh Supreme Court asked the three to not perform judicial activities.
-Since then her judicial activities remained suspended.
+Since then her judicial activities remained suspended until her mandatory retirement.

+She retired on 12 December 2024 at mandatory retirement age of 67 year.